 You often find eight bearings inside a set, which is enough for two spool holders.

-The spool holder is designed in a way, that you can use all parts of both sides of the holder and also switch the axis screws from back to front and vice versa.
-If you like to have the "smooth bed side" oriented to the outside, you have to mirror the right arm along the x-axis.
+The spool holder is designed in a way, that you can use all parts on both sides of the holder and also switch the axis bolts from back to front and vice versa.
+If you like to have the "smooth bedside" oriented to the outside, you have to mirror the right arm along the x-axis.

 For the infill, I used a honeycomb pattern because it matches the hexagonal style of the holder and my filament is quite translucent.
 Honeycomb gives good mechanical support in general.

 I printed three perimeters for all small parts.
 Four parameters were used for the arm and six perimeters for the wheels to avoid infill there.
 Each part has four top and bottom layers on my prints - except for the arms, where I printed without any top and bottom layer to achieve the honeycomb look.

 Even though I printed my final design in 200µm (0.2 mm) layer resolution, I also tested 100um (0.1 mm) for the wheels.
-That gave them a smooth finish, but it had no effect on the mechanical properties.
+That gave them a smooth finish, but it did not affect the mechanical properties.
+You can also use smaller layer heights for the bolts to make the threads more smooth.

-The screws and nuts should fit nicely with a small clearance.
-Nevertheless, it can be hard to get the nuts screwed onto the bolts the first time.
+The bolts, nuts, and spacer should fit nicely with a small clearance.
+Nevertheless, it can be hard to get the nuts screwed onto the bolts the first time around.
 So give them a gentle press and try to find the sweet spot where the threads match up.

-For the Mark 1, I used a small amount of PTFE grease on the threads to make handling easier.
+For the Mark 1, I used a small amount of PTFE grease on the threads to make handling easier (see affiliate link below).

 Finish Line Fett Synthetik Casual Grease